Table of Contents

 2. Clean with a solution of your choice

 At this point, you can pick your cleansing solution.
 While there are humidifier cleaning tablets and pre-formulated solutions, the cheapest and most natural way to clean your humidifier is by using distilled white vinegar, or apple cider vinegar.
-Pour into the base and let it soak for about half an hour.
+Here are some tips for how to clean a humidifier with vinegar: Pour it into the base and let it soak for about half an hour.
 Wipe down smaller parts with a paper towel or cloth dipped in the vinegar, using a brush on stubborn stops.
 To dislodge an excess of grime, add a few tablespoons of rice and cold water to slough off the gross stuff.

 As we mentioned, there are plenty of store-bought products that you can use for disinfecting any leftover bacteria after you’ve wiped off the dirt.
 You can blend a gallon of water with a teaspoon of bleach, hydrogen peroxide or an all natural-solution, swirling around the tank and letting it sit for half an hour.